wagdav/homelab/README.md

 ## Servers

 The entrypoint for my home server setup is [home.nix](home.nix).
-Modify that expression and deploy:
+This configuration is deployed using [nixops](https://github.com/NixOS/nixops).
+A one-time setup is required if the deployment doesn't exist yet:

+    nixops create --name home --flake .

+Then, run the following command to deploy:

     nixops deploy

-This will build the system configurations locally and copy the resulting closures to the remote machines.
+This builds the system configurations locally and copies the resulting closures to the remote machines.

 ## Installing a new NixOS system